 "Last shelf, in the shape of an orange, "Connais tu le Pays?" $18."

-(mistakenly named as a lemon in ad below)
+(mistakenly named as an apple in the ad above and a lemon in ad below)

 Fate of the Fragrance: